On this page:

 Some roles in the sector may require you to hold a formal qualification, while others may just require licences (such as a first aid certificate) or individual training modules.

 The Department of Health has also developed free online training modules for care workers across all health care settings on “How to protect yourself and the people you are caring for from infection with COVID-19”.
-This can be accessed via the Department of Health website.
+This can be accessed via the COVID-19 infection control training page of the Department of Health website.